Living in a Metaphorical World

 The relationaship of consciousness to the physical world

-With respect to quantum physics and making an even longer story necessarily somewhat shorter, quantum mechanics (as it is also known) emerged when some brilliant minds realized they were witnessing certain phenomena that could not be explained by classical physics — which newer physics has since been proven beyond any doubt and is now the gold standard.
+With respect to quantum physics and making an even longer story necessarily somewhat shorter, quantum mechanics (as it is also known) emerged when some brilliant minds realized they were witnessing certain phenomena that could not be explained by classical physics — which more recent view of physics has been proven beyond any doubt and is now the gold standard.
 However, it is a gold standard that few people really understand and that has had limited impact due to this fact.
-The rather notorious and mind-bending metaphysical implications emerging out of quantum physics have energized some sectors of alternative medicine but do not extend much beyond application of some jargon.
+The rather notorious and mind-bending metaphysical implications emerging out of quantum physics have energized some sectors of alternative medicine but do not extend much beyond application of some jargon a bit of hocus-pocus.

 A Summary of Relevant Principles